-The following table presents estimated payments and benefits from the Company to its Named Executive Officers ("NEO") if a change in control occurred on October 31, 2008, the last day of fiscal 2008.
+The following table presents estimated payments and benefits from the Company to its Named Executive Officers if a change in control occurred on October 31, 2009, the last day of fiscal 2009.

-Laurans A. Thomas S. Eric A. Victor H. William S. Mendelson Irwin Mendelson Mendelson Harlow Non-Equity Incentive Awards(1) \$2,500,000 \$1,700,000 \$ \$ \$
+aurans A. Iendelson Thomas S. Irwin Eric A. Mendelson Victor H. Mendelson William S. Harlow Non-Equity Incentive Awards (1) \$ 2,400,000 \$ 1,700,000 \$ \$ \$

-(1) These amounts represent the estimated amounts which would be paid to its NEO's to fully fund targeted retirement benefits under the Company's LCP for those individuals who have reached retirement age pursuant to approval of the Company's Board of Directors.
+(1) These amounts represent the estimated amounts which would be paid to our Named Executive Officers to fully fund targeted retirement benefits under our LCP for those individuals who have reached retirement age pursuant to approval of our Board of Directors.
 The actual amounts to be paid upon a change in control can only be determined at the time on a change in control.
 The following report of the Finance/Audit Committee does not constitute soliciting material and should not be deemed filed or incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent we specifically incorporate the report by reference in any such filing.